IBM/bee-travels-istio/README.md

 7. Open `k8s/carrental-v3-deploy.yaml` in an editor.
 Set the value in line 41 to the URL from step 3 and replace `$USERNAME` with `admin` and `$PASSWORD` with the password  set in step 2.
 Repeat this step for `k8s/destination-v3-deploy.yaml` and `k8s/hotel-v3-deploy.yaml`.

 <!-- CONFIRM W MAX -->
+8. Decode the contents of the TLS certificate from step 4

-8. Open `k8s/mongo-secret.yaml` in an editor.
-Set the `dbsecret` in line 7 to the content of the TLS Certificate from step 4.
+9. Open `k8s/mongo-secret.yaml` in an editor.
+Set the `dbsecret` in line 7 to the content of the TLS certificate from step 4.

-9. Deploy the appication with version 3 services.
+10. Deploy the appication with version 3 services.
    ```
    $ ./deploy-k8s-v3.sh
    ```